Supreme Court Clerkship Program

 Place of Work

-The clerks for the Nova Scotia Supreme Court work out of the Law Courts at 1815 Upper Water Street in Halifax.
+The clerk for the Supreme Court works out of the Law Courts at 1815 Upper Water Street in Halifax.
 The building is in the downtown core, overlooking Halifax Harbour.
-The clerks’ offices are situated on the 7th Floor, near the Judges' Library and the office of the librarian.
+The clerk's office is located on the 6th Floor, near the offices and workspaces of the judges and judicial assistants.

 Period of Employment

-The period of employment is for one year, typically starting in August.
-The terms are renewable.
+The period of employment is for one year, typically starting in August or September.
+The term is renewable.

 Duties

-The primary duty of the law clerks is to provide legal assistance to the Justices of the Supreme Court on a variety of legal subjects.
+The primary duty of the law clerk is to provide legal assistance to the Justices of the Supreme Court on a variety of legal subjects.
 Other duties include:

-The law clerks are also expected to provide administrative assistance to the Supreme Court, including:
+The law clerk is also expected to provide administrative assistance to the Supreme Court, including:

 Qualifications